Mr. Perfectly Fine: Commercial performance

 With 14.2 million streams, "Mr. Perfectly Fine" reached atop the US Billboard Country Streaming Songs and marked Swift's fifth number-one entry.
 The song rose to its peak of number two on Hot Country Songs from its opening week at number 30 and became her 26th top-10 chart entry.
 The song along with 18 tracks from Fearless (Taylor's Version) extended her record of the most entries in one week, surpassing her own 12 with the album Red (2012).
 On the overall Billboard Hot 100, "Mr. Perfectly Fine" climbed and peaked at number 30, when it began at number 90.
 The song became Swift's 80th top-40 entry on the chart and extended her record for the most top-40 entries among women.
 It peaked at number 11 on the Rolling Stone Top 100 when it garnered 12.7 million streams and sold 106,800 units.

 Elsewhere, "Mr. Perfectly Fine" peaked within the top 50 of the Billboard Global 200 (19), Singapore (11), Ireland (15), Canada (23), New Zealand (25), and Venezuela (49).
 In Australia, the song debuted and peaked at number 19 on the ARIA Singles Chart upon the album's release.
 It received a double-platinum certification from the Australian Recording Industry Association (ARIA).
 In the United Kingdom, the song reached within the top 30 of the UK Singles Chart and was certified silver by the British Phonographic Industry (BPI).
-In Brazil, it was certified gold by Pro-Música Brasil (PMB).
+In Brazil, it was certified platinum by Pro-Música Brasil (PMB).
 "Mr. Perfectly Fine" was the most streamed track from Fearless (Taylor's Version) in 2021 with 98.8 million streams.